 I was a student in this school I graduated in grade five batch of 2010-2011 it was a good school I'm starting my old friends.........I'm Eric Bodestyne I was a student there for 6 years if my last teacher was Ms Angus I. Grade 5 if any of guys remember me mostly my old batch mates add me on Facebook.

 Tenderloin Community is a public elementary school in San Francisco.
-The principal of Tenderloin Community is Julie Norris-Salaam, who can be contacted at email@example.com.
-354 children attend Tenderloin Community and identify primarily as Unspecified, Hispanic, and Multiracial.
-59% of the Tenderloin Community students are "limited in English proficiency."
-94% of the 354 students here get reduced lunch prices.
+The principal of Tenderloin Community is Julie Norris-Salaam, who can be contacted at firstname.lastname@example.org.
+354 children attend Tenderloin Community and identify mostly as Unspecified, Hispanic, and Multiracial.
+59% of the Tenderloin Community students have "limited English proficiency."
+94% of the 354 students here are paying reduced lunch prices.
 The student to teacher ratio at Tenderloin Community is 18:1.
 Montessori House of Children School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0.8%||0.6%|